rkurdyumov/neato_robot/README.md

 ## Changes in this fork

  * This driver has been changed from the original version in order to support a wider range of neato models and firmware versions.
  * This node works with Indigo.
-The required third paramweter to rospy.Publisher has been supplied.
+The required third parameter to rospy.Publisher has been supplied.
- * A bug in xv11::setMotors() has been fixed.
+ * A minor issue in xv11::setMotors() has been fixed.
 Due to incorrect indentation in that function neato used to slowly crawl forward.